 As usual there will be an open-mic after the Featured Readers have finished.
+This month’s open-mic will continue our showcase of the poetry students from this year’s MA in Writing at NUI Galway.
 New readers are always most welcome.
-The evening will also see the announcement of the long list for this year’s Over The Edge New Writer of The Year competition, which received a very healthy number of entries again this year.
 The MC for the evening will be Susan Millar DuMars.
 For further details phone 087-6431748.

 Over The Edge acknowledges the ongoing generous financial support of Galway City Council, Poetry Ireland & The Arts Council.